markda/morphological-complexity/README.md

 # morphological-complexity
-A foolhardy attempt at _defining_ morphological complexity in treebanks.
+A foolhardy attempt at _defining_ morphological complexity in UD treebanks.

 Run code as: